 Erin Bowerman (BDance, PGDipSp&Ex)

-Erin trained in RAD ballet from 1998 to 2008 and has a background in tap and jazz.
-She was named as a ‘Dancer to Watch’ by dance critic Raewyn Whyte (DANZ quarterly 2010) and has worked with choreographers Timothy Gordon and Moana Nepia, currently she is a dancer with both the AUT Dance Company and Trip Stumble Fall Productions.
+Erin trained in RAD ballet from 1998 to 2009 and has a background in tap and jazz.
+She was named as a ‘Dancer to Watch’ by dance critic Raewyn Whyte (DANZ quarterly 2010) and worked with choreographers Timothy Gordon, Moana Nepia and Jennifer Nikolai while dancing with the AUT Dance Company (2008-2012).
+Currently she is a dancer with Trip Stumble Fall Productions.

-In 2008 she completed a Bachelor of Dance at AUT University where she graduated with Top Scholar, before completing a Postgraduate Diploma in Sport and Exercise in 2011.
-She is currently completing a Masters in Sport and Exercise with a particular focus on Dance Science and Pilates, carrying out research at the Australian Ballet School in Melbourne.
-Erin is currently a part-time lecturer on the Bachelor of Dance programme at AUT and was involved in community dance education, co-teaching jazz classes at various Primary Schools throughout Auckland, 2008 to 2011.
+In 2010 she graduated as Top Scholar from the Bachelor of Dance at AUT University before completing a Postgraduate Diploma in Sport and Exercise in 2011.
+She has recently completed a Masters in Sport and Exercise with a particular focus on Dance Science and Pilates at AUT University in conjunction with High Performance Sport New Zealand (HPSNZ), carrying out research at the Australian Ballet School in Melbourne.
+Erin continues to be involved in this ongoing research.
+Erin also lectured part-time on the Bachelor of Dance programme at AUT (2011-2012) and was involved in community dance education, co-teaching jazz classes at Primary Schools throughout Auckland (2008 to 2011).

 Erin started training with Westmere Pilates/DancePilates.com in mid 2009 and started teaching in May 2010.
-She has recently returned from 7 weeks in the UK where she gained valuable work experience in the Pilates studio at the Royal Ballet Company.
+She also gained valuable work experience in the Pilates studio at the Royal Ballet Company, UK, in December 2011.

 Jane Turner commenced ballet at an early age in Wellington, New Zealand and at 16 left New Zealand to study fulltime dance in Sydney.
 Returning to New Zealand to continue her training at the New Zealand School of Dance, she was awarded the fulltime scholarship into the Royal New Zealand Ballet Company in 1994.
 Whilst with the company she toured New Zealand extensively and abroad to both Australia and the UK, particular career highlights include Odette/Odile in Swan Lake, Cinderella, Aurora in Sleeping Beauty, Balanchine’s Allegro Brilliante, Mark Baldwin’s Ihi Frenzy and performing her favourite role Juliet from Romeo and Juliet at Sadler’s Wells in 2004.
 Jane has had the opportunity to work with some wonderful teachers, choreographers and characters during her professional career whom have been a true inspiration to dance.